 Monotonicity: Find 1-3-2 Pattern

-Given an array of numbers A, find out whether it contains a 1-3-2 pattern.
-An 1-3-2 pattern is a subsequence of three numbers, A[i], A[j] and A[k] such that i<j<k and A[i] < A[k] < A[j].
+A, find out whether it contains a 1-3-2 pattern.
+A 1-3-2 pattern is a subsequence of three numbers, A[i], A[j] and A[k] such that i < j < k and A[i] < A[k] < A[j].

 The monotonic function

-Theorem: Consider any interval A[i:j], if there is no pattern when choosing Bronze and Gold from the interval, then for every sub-interval A[i':j'] where i<=i'<=j'<=j, there is no pattern when choosing Bronze and Gold from the sub-interval.
+Theorem: Consider any interval A[i:j].
+If there is no pattern when choosing Bronze and Gold from the interval, then for every sub-interval A[i':j'] where i≤i'≤j'≤j, there is no pattern when choosing Bronze and Gold from the sub-interval.

-Proof by contradiction.
-Let A[k] be the Silver of any 1-3-2 pattern when choosing Bronze and Gold from A[i':j'].
-Then, we have max{A[i':j']} > A[k]>min{A[i':j']} by definition.
-Because A[i':j'] is a sub-interval of A[i:j], we have min{A[i':j']} > min{A[i:j]} and max{A[i':j:]} < max{A[i:j]}.
-Put these inequalities together, we have max{A[i:j]} > A[k] > min{A[i:j]}, which means, there is a pattern when choosing Bronze and Gold from A[i:j].
-Contradiction.
+Proof by contradiction: Let A[k] be the Silver of any 1-3-2 pattern when choosing Bronze and Gold from A[i':j'].
+Then, we have max{A[i':j']} > A[k] > min{A[i':j']} by definition.
+Because A[i':j'] is a sub-interval of A[i:j], we have min{A[i':j']} ≥ min{A[i:j]} and max{A[i':j']} ≤ max{A[i:j]}.
+Putting these inequalities together, we have max{A[i:j]} > A[k] > min{A[i:j]}, which means there is a pattern when choosing Bronze and Gold from A[i:j].
+This is a contradiction.

 1func find132pattern(a []int) bool {